mohammadfaur/draw-guess-backend/README.md

 # Draw & Guess

  - DB is hosted on `Heroku`
- - Express.js used as Node.js framework with relational databases
+ - Express.js used as Node.js framework with relational databases manged by postgresql